 Inspired by a close friend.

-“MD” is when tiny protein deposits form under the macula and gradually cause
+“MD” is when tiny protein deposits form under the macula and gradually cause center vision to become blurry and disappear.
+Only peripheral vision remains.

 Migraine